Clarksville High School Basics of the College Admission Process – Graduating Year

 Scholarships

-• Opportunities may be posted online through the counseling website, announcements, and in-person through the counseling office.
+• Opportunities may be posted online through the counseling website, “Class of” Google Classroom, announcements, Infinite Campus Messenger, and in-person through the counseling office.

 College Representatives